ramikham/Parallel-Programming/Integers Summation/README.md

 | **Reduction** | 100 | 10 | 1,000,000 | 0.000074 seconds |
 | **Reduction (static)** | 100 | 10 | 1,000,000 | 0.000076 seconds |
 | **Reduction (Dynamic, 10)** | 100 | 10 | 1,000,000 | 0.000030 seconds |

+We can see that the reduction() clause performs very well compared to the other parallel techniques.

 ## Dynamic Scheduling